Star gazing at night with headtorches

 The Planet Trails

-Date: Buckden - Hubberholme is from 1st February, Aysgarth and Dales Countryside Museum is from the 14th February until the 2nd March 2025.
+Date: Buckden - Hubberholme & Aysgarth and Dales Countryside Museum is from the 13th February until the 1st March 2026.

-Locations: Aysgarth Visitor Centre, Dales Countryside Museum and Buckden to Hubberholme.
+Locations: Aysgarth Visitor Centre, Dales Countryside Museum and Buckden to Hubberholme, the new path alongside the river.

 Booking is not required.
 The trail is available from the Visitor Centres at Aysgarth Falls and Dales Countryside Museum.
 Head to the Buck Inn in Buckden for the trail and prize at the end.